ShirleyZhang111/Schrodinger-Brain/README.md

 The code is organised to allow:

 - preprocessing of neuroimaging time series at the voxel or region-of-interest (ROI) level,
+- augent brain dynamics to complex-valued field using Hamilton's equations,
-- estimation of coupling parameters and other network measures using schrodinger-based model,
+- estimation of coupling parameters and other network measures using schrödinger-based models,
-- statistical modelling of age-related and other covariate effects,
+- statistical modeling of age-related and other covariate effects,
 - generation of figures and tables reported in the manuscript.

 ## System Requirements